Smile2020/PC-NBV/README.md

 2. Compile the TF operators
    Follow the above information to compile the TF operators.

-3. Train the model:
+3. generate the data
-    First, you need to download the training and validation data from [GoogleDrive](waiting for upload) and put it in folder `data`.
+   you can use lmdb_write_shapenet.py to make lmdb data and put them in folder `data`.

-    Then run:
+4. Train the model:
+   Run:
    ```shell
    python train.py
    ```

-4. Evaluate the model:
+5. Evaluate the model:
    To test your trained model, you can run:
    ```shell
    python test.py --checkpoint model_path